-- a) that the respondent undertake any training or other education relevant to the conduct giving rise to the breach - b) that the respondent be counselled for their conduct - c) that the respondent be removed from membership of a committee of the council or any other body or organisation that the respondent serves on as the council's representative - d) that the respondent gives an undertaking not to repeat the offending behaviour in such time and form specified by the resolution - e) that the respondent apologise to any person or organisation affected by the breach in such a time and form specified by the resolution - f) that findings of inappropriate conduct be made public by publishing the investigator's findings and determination in the minutes of the meeting - g) in the case of a breach by the general manager, that action be taken under the general manager's contract for the breach - h) in the case of a breach by a councillor, that the councillor be formally censured for the breach under section 440G of the LGA - i) in the case of a breach by a councillor: - that the councillor be formally censured for the breach under section 440G of the LGA, and

-- ii) that the matter be referred to the Office for further action under the misconduct provisions of the LGA. - 7.60 The council is not obliged to adopt the investigator's recommendation/s.
-Where the council proposes not to adopt one or more of the investigator's recommendation/s, the council must resolve not to adopt the recommendation/s and state in its resolution the reasons for its decision. - 7.61 Where the council proposes to impose a sanction on the respondent under clause 7.59 that is different to the sanction recommended by the investigator in their final report, the council must state in its resolution the reasons for its decision. - 7.62 Where the council resolves not to adopt the investigator's recommendation/s or imposes a sanction on the respondent under clause 7.59 that is different to the sanction recommended by the investigator, the complaints coordinator must notify the Office of the council's decision and the reasons for it.
+- 7.56 The investigator is not obliged to notify or consult with any person prior to submitting the supplementary report to the complaints coordinator. - 7.57 The council is only required to provide the respondent a further opportunity to make an oral or written submission on a supplementary report if the supplementary report contains new information that is adverse to them. - 7.58 A council may by resolution impose one of the following sanctions on a respondent: - a) in the case of a breach by the general manager, that disciplinary action be taken under the general manager's contract of employment for the breach, or - b) in the case of a breach by a councillor, that the councillor be formally censured for the breach under section 440G of the LGA, or - c) in the case of a breach by a councillor: - i. that the councillor be formally censured for the breach under section 440G of the LGA, and - ii. that the matter be referred to the Office for further action under the misconduct provisions of the LGA. - 7.59 Where the council censures a councillor under section 440G of the LGA, the council must specify in the censure resolution the grounds on which it is satisfied that the councillor should be censured by disclosing in the resolution, the investigator's findings and determination and/or such other grounds that the council considers may be relevant or appropriate. - 7.60 The council is not obliged to adopt the investigator's recommendation.
+Where the council proposes not to adopt the investigator's recommendation, the council must resolve not to adopt the recommendation and state in its resolution the reasons for its decision. - 7.61 Where the council resolves not to adopt the investigator's recommendation, the complaints coordinator must notify the Office of the council's decision and the reasons for it.

-Part 8: Oversight and Rights of Review
+PART 8 OVERSIGHT AND RIGHTS OF REVIEW